Keweis23/Keweis23.github.io/_pages/about.md

 ## Let’s Connect

-I thrive on interdisciplinary collaboration and love discussing novel ideas—whether it’s a new architecture for mesh generation, a faster solver for time-dependent PDEs, or the next frontier in embodied AI.
+I thrive on interdisciplinary collaboration and love discussing novel ideas—whether it’s a new architecture for mesh generation, a faster solver for time-dependent PDEs.
-Feel free to reach out via email: **your.email@hku.hk**
+Feel free to reach out via email: **kewei.shi@connect.hku.hk**